 All required qualifications must be documented on application materials.

-Preferred Qualifications: • Experience working in higher education • Experience working with sponsored projects, especially with federal sponsors in a higher education setting • Administrative, financial, or other experience with clinical research • Experience with electronic proposal submission systems such as Grants.gov, ProposalCentral and other grants management (e.g., UMN’s EGMS), sponsor grant databases (e.g., NIH RePORTER) and funding opportunity databases (e.g., Pivot)
+Preferred qualifications: • Experience working in a higher education institution. • Current or past sponsored projects-related work in a higher education setting. • Decisive self-started and effective team member. • Demonstrated ability to work effectively with complex and sensitive issues. • Experience with electronic proposal submission systems such as Grants.gov, ProposalCentral and other grants management (e.g., UMN’s EGMS), sponsor grant databases (e.g., NIH RePORTER) and funding opportunity databases (e.g., Pivot).

 About University of Minnesota, Twin Cities